lorafanda/REGRAD/README.md

 # REGRAD
 Reaching and GRAsping at different Depths (ReGraD) experiment scripts and executables.

 For questions regarding the code/executable:
 Lora Fanda, lorafanda7@gmail.com

 For questions regarding the study, contact the main authors at:
+**LINK**

 # Instructions: Using the experiment